 - Increasing GTV on Our Platform.
 We are focused on expanding the \$62.0 billion of GTV processed on our platform for the twelve months ended July 31, 2024.
 We expand the GTV on our platform by enabling our customers to grow their GTV and by serving additional customers, either in trades and markets we operate in today, or in new trades and markets we may expand into in the future. - Growing with Our Customers.
 As our customers grow their businesses while using our platform, they often hire and add more users to their existing subscription and also complete more transactions through our platform. - Increasing GTV by Serving Additional Customers in Existing Trades and Markets.
 Our ability to increase GTV also depends on our ability to serve additional customers in existing trades and markets.
 As our platform has deepened and expanded in features, we have been able to serve larger customers.
 The trades industry is also experiencing an influx of professional operators, including private equity owners, who are investing in and consolidating the trades, in many cases on our platform.
 Because of these dynamics, we focus on increasing the GTV on our platform, rather than new customer count.
 We believe there is a significant, untapped opportunity to invest in sales and marketing and add more customers in the trades we already serve.
 Based on the GTV generated by our customers during the 12 months ended July 31, 2024, we estimate we have less than 10% penetration in our approximately \$650 billion serviceable industry spend. - Increasing GTV by Entering New Trades and Markets.
 We believe there is a significant opportunity to expand to new trades and markets.
 We intend to continue to invest in our platform to address the needs of additional trades and we believe our track record and continued strategy to build features that directly address key pain points for our stakeholders across a growing number of trades will continue to differentiate us and help expand our customer base across a growing addressable market. - Expanding Existing Customer Relationships.
 As we demonstrate the high ROI of our products to our customers, we are able to sell more add-on products to them and increase our share of wallet, which we measure as the portion of our customers' GTV that we are able to earn.
 We orient our activities around what is best for our customers, not only because it is the right thing to do, but also because it drives our growth and financial success. - Driving Adoption of Add-On Products.
 As our customers realize the positive impact of using our platform, grow and further professionalize, they often adopt additional ServiceTitan features, namely our FinTech and Pro products.
+This increased adoption not only drives our revenue - As of July 31, 2024.
+See the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our Business Model" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Factors Affecting Our Business Performance" for descriptions of how we calculate net dollar retention rate and gross dollar retention rate, respectively.

-This increased adoption not only drives our revenue through adoption of existing add-on products, but also gives us a sharper inside perspective of how customers engage with our platform and what additional add-on products might be helpful for us to innovate. - Building New Add-on Products.
+through adoption of existing add-on products, but also gives us a sharper inside perspective of how customers engage with our platform and what additional add-on products might be helpful for us to innovate.

+Building New Add-on Products.
 We have a history of building and launching add-on products where we see the opportunity to create significant positive impact for our customers.